fbpx

 The Cape Cod Central Railroad traverses 27 miles of track on Cape Cod.
 This train ride offers a unique way to see otherwise inaccessible parts of the cape.
 The railroad offers train excursions that last between one to two and a half hours.

-Sturbridge village in Massachusetts is one of the fun things to do in New England that can bring history to life for kids and adults alike.
+Sturbridge Village in Massachusetts is one of the fun things to do in New England that can bring history to life for kids and adults alike.
 Sturbridge village is an immersive experience that transports your family back in time to early colonial times, (late 1700- early 1800s.)

 The village is full of period homes, barns, churches, and even a mercantile.
 Employees at Sturbridge Village dress in colonial era clothing and tend to stay in character while answering questions and explaining daily life for people of the time.